 It’s automatic

-It is natural that your homeowners’ insurance premiums and property tax assessments can fluctuate over time.
-For example, if your escrow account happens to fall short due to your property tax bill increasing, your service will usually cover the difference temporarily and will increase your monthly mortgage payment to make it up.
+Naturally, your homeowners’ insurance premiums and property tax assessments can fluctuate.
+For example, suppose your escrow account falls short due to your increasing property tax bill.
+In that case, your service will usually cover the difference temporarily and will increase your monthly mortgage payment to make it up.

 No surprises in having an escrow account

-You’ll know what to expect most of the time since the exact amount needed for your escrow account is added to your monthly mortgage payment for you.
+Most of the time, you’ll know what to expect since the exact amount needed for your escrow account is added to your monthly mortgage payment.
 If the escrow component of your monthly mortgage payment needs to increase, you’ll get a written notice from your lender or servicer.
-Furthermore, your lender or servicer is needed to send you a yearly escrow statement that shows the amounts you have paid together with any overages or shortages.
+Furthermore, your lender or servicer must send you a yearly escrow statement showing the amounts you have paid and any overages or shortages.

 Potentially lower mortgage costs

-You’ll be able to get a discount on your interest rate or closing costs just by having an escrow account.
+You’ll get a discount on your interest rate or closing costs just by having an escrow account.
 This depends on your mortgage lender.

 What are the cons of an escrow account?